Engineering Chapman's Peak Drive

 In 1962 the road was widened and in 1977 a portion of the road was washed away resulting in a bridge to replace the damaged section.

-Despite its spectacular views and extraordinary beauty, the drive is not without danger, as rock falls and mudslides have always been a hazard for motorists-particular during storms in winter.
-Four deaths and several serious injuries resulted from rock falls incidents between 1998 and its closure as a public road in January 2000 after the last fatal occurrence, until suitable rock-fall protections measures had been implemented.
+Despite its spectacular views and extraordinary beauty, the drive is not without danger, as rock falls and mudslides have always been a hazard for motorists - particular during storms in winter.
+Four deaths and several serious injuries resulted from rock fall incidents between 1998 and its closure as a public road in January 2000 after the last fatal occurrence, until suitable rock fall protection measures had been implemented.

 In order to re-open the road to the public, the hazard from and debris landing on the road had to be substantially reduced and the associated risk and liability of injury or death to road users minimized.
 At the same time, the touristic, historical, aesthetic, environment and traffic implications of road widening and other substantial construction works had to be considered.
 All of these had to be carried out in a very short time and within a limited budget.
 This was the task that faced Entilini Concessions in 2002 when it was awarded a 30 year concessions for the rehabilitation and operation of Chapman’s Peak Drive as a toll road.

-The rock-fall protection measures implemented at Chapman’s Peak Drive were selected on the basis of what is considered to be best international practice and consist of a half tunnel, catch fences, slope stabilisation and canopy structures.
+The rock fall protection measures implemented at Chapman’s Peak Drive were selected on the basis of what is considered to be best international practice and consists of a half tunnel, catch fences, slope stabilisation and canopy structures.
 In 2004, Chapman’s Peak Drive received an excellence award for rock fall protection.

 The Project Engineering Solutions

-Rock Fall Protections Measures: The scale of the design and construction of the Works was formidable, with many of the activities required being ‘first-offs’ in South Africa.
-The design of rockfall protection measures involved sophisticated three dimensional computer modeling of the topography assessment of mountain and location of boulders on the slopes and cliffs above the road to predict the associated rockfall patterns.
-This modeling predicted, on a statistical basis, the location, trajectory, frequency, bounce high and energy of falling rocks along route.
+Rock Fall Protection Measures: The scale of the design and construction of the Works was formidable, with many of the activities required being ‘first-offs’ in South Africa.
+The design of rockfall protection measures involved sophisticated three-dimensional computer modeling of the topography assessment of mountain and location of boulders on the slopes and cliffs above the road to predict the associated rockfall patterns.
+This modelling predicted, on a statistical basis, the location, trajectory, frequency, bounce hight and energy of falling rocks along route.
 These predictions formed the basis for determining the optimum size and shape positions of the rockfall protection structures and for their design.

 Working conditions were challenging and up to 11 different mobile cranes were deployed, as the road was too narrow to constantly move the cranes up and down.
 Helicopters were also used to lift drilling and grouting equipment into position at heights above 65 m, while abseilers completed the work in those inaccessible locations.

-Terrain Modelling: The engineers, in associated with Swiss specialists utilized a digital terrain model to generate three-dimensional simulations of rockfalls.
+Terrain Modelling: The engineers, in association with Swiss specialists utilised a digital terrain model to generate three-dimensional simulations of rockfalls.
 This was supplemented by the interpretation of high-resolution aerial photographs to determine the distribution of relative frequencies, bounce heights and energies of simulated rocks of various sizes.